MIKAd3v/chocolatey-packages/readme.md

 Automated Packages for Windows Chocolatey - Software Management.
-Please see http://chocolatey.org/ for more informations
+Please see http://chocolatey.org/ for more information.